RikSchoonbeek/testing-learnweb3-smart-contracts-javascript/README.md

 I might write my own smart contracts in the coming weeks, with tests.

 ## Notes
-- Through testing I didn't find that the CryptoDevToken contract's claim function didn't enforce the limit for tokens to be minted, and added this myself.
+- Through testing I did find that the CryptoDevToken contract's claim function didn't enforce the limit for tokens to be minted, and added this myself.